LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates: Method

 \subsection{Object tracking and template reconstruction}

-After obtaining change masks from Section~\ref {subsec:change_detection}, we match the changed objects within the individual images and extract initial 3D Gaussian templates for them.
+After obtaining change masks , we match the changed objects within the individual images and extract initial 3D Gaussian templates for them.
 We then refine the relative transforms between the 3D templates and the image observations, which can serve as input to integrated optimization for 3D scene $\mathcal{S}$.
+The entire process takes only 30 seconds to track and reconstruct templates for five discrete timesteps.

-\textbf{2D instance matching.} While one can associate object masks using low-level image features such as SIFT~\cite{sift}, our sparse setting makes it challenging to match small objects with few discriminative features.
+\paragraph{2D instance matching} While one can associate object masks using low-level image features such as SIFT~\cite{sift}, our sparse setting makes it challenging to match small objects with few discriminative features.
 Also, objects are sometimes dynamic in appearance or geometry, which further complicates the process.
-To address these issues, we combine the strength of both dense geometric features from MASt3R~\citep{mast3r} and semantic features obtained from SAM~\citep{sam} in Section~\ref{subsec:change_detection}.
-We first match multi-view images incorporating MASt3R features~\citep{mast3r} for all pairs of images within the same time stamp $\{I^i \}_t$.
+To address these issues, we combine the strength of both dense geometric features from MASt3R~\cite{mast3r} and semantic features obtained from SAM~\cite{sam} in~\cref{subsec:change_detection}.
+We first match multi-view images incorporating MASt3R features~\cite{mast3r} for all pairs of images within the same time stamp $\{I^i \}_t$.
 Using the output, we build a graph where the nodes are object masks and the edges are matches with pairwise correspondences.
 By examining the graph structure, we can assign instance IDs to the matched components and filter out unmatched objects, such that we can naturally overcome artifacts.
 The intra-timestep matching then provides reliable starting points for establishing matchings across different timesteps.
-We aggregate the SAM features within the object region, which have been computed to detect changes in Section~\ref{subsec:change_detection}, and build a matrix that records extensive pairwise cosine similarity of the aggregated features.
-Based on the matrix, we leverage Hungarian matching~\citep{algorithms} to match object instances.
+We aggregate the SAM features within the object region, which have been computed to detect changes in~\cref{subsec:change_detection}, and build a matrix that records extensive pairwise cosine similarity of the aggregated features.
+Based on the matrix, we leverage Hungarian matching~\cite{algorithms} to match object instances.